Netflix/dispatch/docs/contributing/README.md

 ---
 description: >-
   Want to contribute back to Dispatch?
-This page describes the general development flow, our philosophy, the test suite, and issue tracking.
+These pages describe the general development flow, our philosophy, the test suite, and issue tracking.
 ---